-This article explains how you can transfer recurring compensations to DATEV LODAS and Lohn und Gehalt using the DATEV export.Â
+This article explains how you can transfer recurring compensations to DATEV LODAS and Lohn und Gehalt via the DATEV export.

-Recurring compensations include, for example, any meal, day care or home office allowances as well as a 13th salary or a Christmas bonus. Â
+Recurring compensation includes, for example, all meal/daycare or home office premiums, as well as a 13th month's salary.
+Salary or, for example, a Christmas bonus.

-Preparing for the export of recurring compensationsÂ
+Preparing for the export of recurring compensation

 A prerequisite for the transfer of recurring compensations from Personio to DATEV is that your payroll accountant has copied all salary types falling under recurring compensation that you want to transfer in DATEV to a unique DATEV Fixed Salary ID (LODAS) for all employees or Salary/Deduction No. (Lohn & Gehalt) and then provides you with the corresponding values to allocate in Personio.